Deshan-Genoflex/TS_Learning_Repo/README.md

 # Example Repo
-this is a learning Repo , Hey Deshan
+this is a learning Repo , Hey Deshan!